moreheadm/open_gov_access/.augment/commands/public-comments-summary-xml.md

 Output requirements:
 - Work in automation mode: do not ask questions; infer from the transcript.
+- If OFFICIALS_LIST is provided as a file path, read it; if it's a JSON string, parse it directly.
 - Create the output directory if it does not exist.
 - Write the XML to OUTPUT_PATH (overwrite if it already exists).
 - Output to stdout: a single line with the path where the XML was saved (e.g., "Saved to output/public_comments.xml").